-That group of guys, or girls who form the center of the High School universe which the entire student body tends to revolve around.
+Remember???
+That group of guys, or girls who formed the center of the High School universe around which the entire student body tends to revolve.

-At the center of the High School universe, the coolest, most attractive, most athletic, wealthiest students tend to gather together creating a magnetic-like force which attracts other students who are less cool, less attractive, and less wealthy.
+They are the coolest, or most attractive, athletic, wealthiest students wo gather together and create a magnetic-like force that attracts other students who are less cool, less attractive, and less wealthy.

-And these other students orbit around the cool kids at the center, wishing they were cooler, more athletic, etc... and the less cool, and attractive and athletic you are the farther out you orbit around them.
+And these other students fall into the orbit around the popular crowd, wishing they were cooler, more athletic, etc... and the less cool, and attractive and athletic you are the farther out you orbit around them.